 and last but not least the legendary blues and jazz pianist Mose Allison aged 89.

 Many great musicians were influenced by Mose Allison including Jimi Hendrix, The Who, the Rolling Stones, Elvis Costello, Ben Sidran, Van Morrison and of course Georgie Fame.
+His musical style and performance is best summed up by Ray Davies:

-"I fell in love with Mose’s music the first time I heard it.
+"When I discovered Mose Allison I felt I had discovered the missing link between jazz and blues" and Georgie Fame: "I fell in love with Mose’s music the first time I heard it.
 It was just what I needed to hear: the warmth of the voice, the style, the individuality.
 He melted my heart with the sound of his voice."
+And that was exactly how I felt when I first him sing.
+I bought one of my favourite albums of

-I bought one of my favourite albums of all time, V8 Ford Blues, when it first came out in 1966 and played it every day for years and as soon as it was released on CD I bought it again and still play it today.
+for years and as soon as it was released on CD I bought it again and still play it today.

 Here’s a track from that wonderful album:

-RIP Mose, a truly great singer and musician.
+RIP Mose, a truly great singer and

-Incidentally you may be wondering why I am indoors on my PC writing a blog when I am in sunnier climes?
+my PC writing a blog when I am in sunnier climes?

 The truth is it’s been lashing down with rain and blowing a gale all morning!